 The U.S. Embassy in Tashkent moved to its current location – 3 Moyqo’rq’on Str., 5th Block, Yunusobod District, Tashkent – in February, 2006.

-The Embassy includes representatives of eight U.S. Government departments or agencies, including the Departments of State, Agriculture and Defense as well as USAID, Customs and CDC.
+The Embassy includes representatives of U.S. Government departments or agencies, including the Departments of State, Defense as well as USAID, and CDC.
 Through the U.S. Agency for International Development (USAID) and the Embassy’s Public Affairs Section, the U.S. Government supports educational and professional exchanges and other programs that offer Uzbeks the opportunity to study in the United States and to establish professional contacts with their American counterparts.

 The Departments of State and Defense provide technical assistance in the form of equipment and training to enhance Uzbekistan’s control over its borders and its capabilities to interdict the illicit movement of narcotics, people, and goods, including potential weapons of mass destruction-related items.